JongWasTaken/JongWasTaken/README.md

 ### About
 23 year old hobbyist programmer from Germany.
-Currently invested in Minecraft modding, specifically porting Forge mods to the Fabric platform.
+Currently invested in Minecraft modding, specifically porting Forge mods to the Fabric platform as well as server-side Fabric mods.

 This account is only used for personal projects.